-Light Roasted Tomato and Red Pepper Soup with basil, a delicious homemade recipe to comfort you no matter the season.
-It might be simple, but the flavours are fantastic.
-Healthy, easy to make, low in calories, and better than any store-bought soup
+Easy Tomato Basil Soup (No Cream), a delicious homemade vegan soup made with roasted tomatoes, a simple recipe to comfort you no matter the season.
+It might be easy, but the flavours are fantastic.
+Healthy, low in calories, and better than any store-bought soup.

 Dinner should always be nice and light, as this will (should) ensure a good night sleep.
 And a lovely soup can be the answer.
 A few simple ingredients, a few tricks, a bit of magic, a blender, and voilà, dinner is served.

-Tomatoes are at their best in August, they are juicy, extremely tasty, and would be rude not to use them as much in as many recipes.
+Tomatoes are at their best in late summer/early Autumn, they are juicy, extremely tasty, and would be rude not to use them as much in as many recipes.

 Unfortunately, once the tomato season is gone, most of them are tasteless, even if we can easily find them in any supermarket all year around.
 And that's because they are probably full of nastiness to get them grow quickly, beautifully round, and red.